justbeinggfrank/fastify-auth-boilerplate/README.md

 - Input Validation & Sanitization: Validate and sanitize all incoming data (query, body, params) to prevent injection attacks and bad data.
 - Centralized Error Handling: Use a global error handler to catch and format errors consistently.
 - Logging & Monitoring: Log important events and errors
-- CORS Configuration: Set up CORS to control which domains can access API.
 - Pagination for List Endpoints: Paginate endpoints that return lists to avoid performance issues.
 - Security Headers: Use headers like Content-Security-Policy, X-Content-Type-Options, etc. (Helmet helps with this).
 - Limit Payload Size: Restrict the size of incoming requests to prevent abuse.